 Note: There are two Monte Carlo tabs in this workbook; 'Monte Carlo (working)' and 'Monte Carlo (frozen)'.
 The 'Monte Carlo (working)' tab actively updates when calculations are refreshed.
 All graphs and charts are based off the 'Trial Results' tab which references the 'Monte Carlo (frozen)' tab.
 When determining model stability, replace all cell references in the 'Trial Results' tab to the 'Monte Carlo (working)' tab.
-Once results are stable and satisfactory, copy the results from the 'Monte Carlo (working)' tab into the 'Monte Carlo (frozen)' tab and re-reference the 'Trial Results' tab to the 'Monte Carlo (working)' tab into the 'Monte Carlo (frozen)' tab and re-
+Once results are stable and satisfactory, copy the results from the 'Monte Carlo (working)' tab into the 'Monte Carlo (frozen)' tab and rereference the 'Trial Results' tab to the 'Monte Carlo (frozen)' tab to lock the results.